Spencedesu/ServiceStaffStrikeBack/README.md

 # Service Staff Strike Back

-> An opportunity for service industry professionals to give their perspective on customer interaction.
+> An opportunity for service industry professionals to give their perspective on customer interaction, as well as share stories and read others' recounts.